Accessibility is about making our online information available to as many people as possible, whatever their needs.

 Issues with PDFs and other documents

-We aim to ensure that any new documents we publish meet accessibility standards.
+We aim to ensure that any new documents we publish meet accessibility standards, however some new documents do not.

 Accessibility of our other websites and online services